Clear, flexible, metal AND Plastic all required for production part!

-The usual options for clear, or translucent, parts are glass or plastic.
+The usual options for optically clear through translucent parts are glass or plastic.
 Whilst glass becomes practically impossible as soon as you move away from fundamentally flat geometries, there are far more options for clear or translucent plastic parts.

 For low volume clear parts the ultimate solution, in terms of clarity, has to be to use CNC machining and hand polishing in materials such as Acrylic or Polycarbonate.
-As quantities rise, we would then move away from hand polishing a part, to polishing a tool that can then impart the required surface finish to the part, i.e. moulding.
+PC is preferred for applications where tougher material is required e.g. for scratch resistance, whereas PMMA is easier to polish.

 Obviously, the nearer the manufacturing process can get to a smooth finish, the less polishing is required.
 Less polishing means less labour and therefore less cost.
 From this perspective, CNC machining has an advantage over additive manufacturing techniques, where the layering will always need to be dressed.

-If you would like to know more about process options for clear prototype and production parts please talk to us today.
-We will be happy to talk through your project with you.
-Or look at 'What are my options for clear prototypes?' for further support.
+If you would like to know more about process options for custom clear prototype and production parts please talk to us today.
+We will be happy to discuss your project with you.

 The benefits of CNC parts include substantial flexibility in material choice, high accuracy and repeatability.